First a word about the COVID-19 Pandemic and CORE Charter.

 - Parents join students on field trips and Resource Center events.
 They get involved with fund-raisers and hosting clubs.
 They are the key people behind the scenes.

-How will I know what’s going on at the Resource Centers?
+How will I know what’s going on at the Resource Center?

 You don’t need to worry about that.
 We’ve got ya covered.

-- Email announcements about all kinds of happenings magically appear in your inbox—All.
+- Parent Square email announcements about all kinds of happenings magically appear in your inbox—All.
 The.
 Time.

 - Check the website.
 Bookmark it.